jmikola/jmikola.github.io/source/_posts/2014-04-17-hack-dev-day.md

 For libaries and frameworks such as Doctrine and Symfony, both of which were well-represented in the audience, we'd like to ensure that our projects work as well with HHVM as they do with PHP proper.
-On a related note, the HHVM team also had a [Open Academy][fb-open-academy] class this semester assigned to moving a handful of open-source PHP projects closer to 100% test suite compatibility (all progress is being tracked [here][hhvm-frameworks]).
+On a related note, the HHVM team also had a [Open Academy][fb-openacademy] class this semester assigned to moving a handful of open-source PHP projects closer to 100% test suite compatibility (all progress is being tracked [here][hhvm-frameworks]).